 Six Ways Luxury Item E-Commerce Retailers Lose Out Through Fraud

 - Retailers experience a loss when the cybercriminal fraudulently purchases merchandise.
-But merchants may find themselves victimized a second time when they unknowingly compete for sales against the fraudsters and their stolen products on the secondary market.
+But merchants may find themselves victimised a second time when they unknowingly compete for sales against the fraudsters and their stolen products on the secondary market.

 - Merchants experiencing chargebacks on expensive merchandise take several financial hits.
 Not only are they out the transaction amount refunded to the customer (including shipping costs), but they’re also out any fees and penalties assessed during the chargeback process.